Adopting A Cocker Spaniel - Pros and Cons?

 Summary: Adopting A Cocker Spaniel

-Many senior dogs may suddenly find themselves confused and alone in a rescue centre in their later years, usually through no fault of their own.
+Many senior dogs may suddenly find themselves confused and alone in a rescue centre in their latter years, usually through no fault of their own.

 To make it worse, they often get bypassed in favour of a younger dog or a puppy.

-Please, please, please, consider adopting a Cocker Spaniel rather than buying a puppy
+Please consider adopting a Cocker Spaniel rather than buying a puppy.

 He will love you all the more for having rescued him from an unhappy end to his years.
 The love and bond that passes between a rescue dog and his rescuer are strong and very special.